googleinterns/gpay-group-buy/server/README.md

 This will install all of the dependencies you need.

 ### `yarn start`
+Runs the app compiled using `yarn compile` for production mode.
+To run the most updated version of your code, make sure to run `yarn compile` before running `yarn start`.

+### `yarn start:dev`

 Runs the app in the development mode.<br />
-Receives REST API requests at [http://localhost:5000](http://localhost:5000).
+Receives REST API requests at [http://localhost:8080](http://localhost:8080).
 You can use [Postman](https://www.postman.com/downloads/) to send REST requests and view the responses.<br />